 - Oral progesterone.
-When taken for 10 or more days of each menstrual cycle, the hormone progesterone can help correct hormone imbalance and reduce menorrhagia.
+The hormone progesterone can help correct hormone imbalance and reduce menorrhagia.

-- The hormonal IUD (Mirena).
+- Hormonal IUD (Liletta, Mirena).
 This intrauterine device releases a type of progestin called levonorgestrel, which makes the uterine lining thin and decreases menstrual blood flow and cramping.

 If you have menorrhagia from taking hormone medication, you and your doctor may be able to treat the condition by changing or stopping your medication.

-You may need surgical treatment for menorrhagia if drug therapy is unsuccessful.
+You may need surgical treatment for menorrhagia if medical therapy is unsuccessful.
 Treatment options include:

 - Dilation and curettage (D&C).
 In this procedure, your doctor opens (dilates) your cervix and then scrapes or suctions tissue from the lining of your uterus to reduce menstrual bleeding.
 Although this procedure is common and often treats acute or active bleeding successfully, you may need additional D&C procedures if menorrhagia recurs.

-- Focused ultrasound ablation.
-Similar to uterine artery embolization, focused ultrasound ablation treats bleeding caused by fibroids by shrinking the fibroids.
+- Focused ultrasound surgery.
+Similar to uterine artery embolization, focused ultrasound surgery treats bleeding caused by fibroids by shrinking the fibroids.
 This procedure uses ultrasound waves to destroy the fibroid tissue.
 There are no incisions required for this procedure.

 - Myomectomy.
 This procedure involves surgical removal of uterine fibroids.
 Depending on the size, number and location of the fibroids, your surgeon may choose to perform the myomectomy using open abdominal surgery, through several small incisions (laparoscopically), or through the vagina and cervix (hysteroscopically).